-A talented, committed and athletic lock forward, Doddie is now facing his biggest challenge.
+A talented, committed and athletic lock forward, Doddie then faced his biggest challenge.
 In June 2017 the Scot revealed he was suffering from Motor Neuron Disease.
-From the outset, Doddie has been driven to help fellow sufferers and seek ways to further research into this, as yet, incurable disease.
+From the outset, Doddie was driven to help fellow sufferers and seek ways to further research into this, as yet, incurable disease.

 In November 2017, Doddie and his trustees launched the registered charity, My Name’5 Doddie Foundation.
 Our vision is simple: A World Free of MND.